alevchuk/minibank/README.md

 Prerequisits:
 * Setup [firewall](https://github.com/alevchuk/pstm/blob/master/lnd-e2e-testing/README.md#security) before connecting to the network

-* The changes described in this section need to be applied to all hosts.
+(The changes described in this section need to be applied to all hosts)

 Edit `/etc/wpa_supplicant/wpa_supplicant.conf`